betacal/python/README.md

 # Beta calibration - Python package

 This package provides a BetaCalibration class which allows the user to fit any of our three proposed beta calibration models.
+For the paper and tutorials, check [https://betacal.github.io/](https://betacal.github.io/).

 ## Dependencies